We are Seven...

 - Global Environmental Change

 As a team of strong women, we are ambitious, curious and quick learners.
-Homeward Bound gives us the opportunities to be Open-hearted and honest about feelings.
-Whilst being passionate about finding our own voice, and empowering other women to find and use theirs.
+Homeward Bound gives us the opportunities to be open-hearted and honest about our feelings whilst being passionate about finding our own voice, and empowering other women to find and use theirs.

-We are 7 of 100 STEMM game-changers in the fourth cohort encompassing 33 nationalities and 25 STEMM disciplines.
-The UK & Ireland team along with our fellow adventurers will share 12 months of virtual and team leadership development, culminating in the 21-day expedition to Antarctica.
+We are 8 of 100 STEMM game-changers in the fourth Homeward Bound cohort encompassing 33 nationalities from across 25 STEMM disciplines.
+Along with our fellow adventurers, the UK & Ireland team will share 12 months of virtual and in-person team leadership development, culminating in the 21-day expedition to Antarctica.

 We are good at what we do, and what we do varies.
-As a team we cover all STEMM topics, but it’s not just our careers that are important to us.
-We all have hobbies, sports, family that mean so much to us and make us who we are today and make us live life to its fullest.
+As a team we cover a broad spectrum of STEMM topics, but it’s not just our careers that are important to us.
+We all have hobbies, sports, family and friends that mean so much to us, make us who we are today and help us live life to its fullest.

-Our combination of work environments, school education, communication, NGO, industry, academia, makes us a visible team to lots of different groups and communities.
+Our diverse range of work including: science education, communication, NGOs, industry and academia, makes us a visible team to lots of different groups and communities.

-We are a strong team to represent the UK & Ireland.
+We are a strong team to represent the UK & Ireland on the world stage.
 Our multi-dimensional careers mean we cover all aspects and can give a rounded view on discussion topics with a variety of perspectives on topics.

 What Your Donation Will Support...